watsonbox/watsonbox.github.com/_posts/2020-11-30-discovering-msw.md

 At this point, if you're curious and you'd like to skip ahead, you could check out [`PlaylistTable.test.jsx`](https://github.com/watsonbox/exportify/blob/master/src/components/PlaylistTable.test.jsx) for a complete example of how I set up the tests for the main React component in Exportify.

-The general setup there is:
+The general approach there is:

 1. Set up the server which handles mocking